dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_11.md

 Let $T = (t₁, ~…, ~ t_N)$ be the state of all threads and $T[j]$ the $j$th thread in $T$ ($T[j].i = j$).

-To check for data race we use the following predicate:
+To check for data races we use the following predicate:

 $
 race(T) ~~ ⇔ ~~ ∃ k,l.~ k≠l ∧ T[k].W ∩ (T[l].R ∪ T[l].W) ≠ ∅